BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

 ⏩ [Federated IAM for Kubernetes with OpenFGA - Jonathan Whitaker, Okta](https://www.youtube.com/watch?v=UaK1EnRgrng)

-Among the presentations that stood out for me, the one from [OpenFGA](https://openfga.dev/) really grabbed my attention.
+Among the presentations that stood out for us, the one from [OpenFGA](https://openfga.dev/) really grabbed our attention.
 OpenFGA, or Fine Grained Authorization, is an open source project that promises to transform the way we manage authorization and identity federation in modern applications.

 OpenFGA is a universal authorization solution that enables complex authorizations to be modeled in a granular way.
 Inspired by Google's Zanzibar project, OpenFGA offers a developer-friendly API, while guaranteeing performance and security.